This delicious pull-apart apple fritter bread is filled with roasted apples and a generous cinnamon-sugar filling. A great Fall bake!

 This bread may look done before it is done.
 It will need 35-40 minutes in the oven.
 Check it around the 30 minute mark and if it has browned enough, lay a piece of aluminum foil loosely over-top to prevent further browning and allow to cook longer.

-Pull-Apart Apple Fritter Bread
+Get the Recipe: Pull Apart Apple Fritter Bread

 For the bread dough: